Become a FARR-Certified Recovery Residence

 -

-Issued after your documentation meets compliance standards.
+Issued after your documentation meets compliance standards and the pre-inspection of the property meets national standards.

 -